bxpana/Updraft/Lesson6/NOTES.md

     array
   - For mappings, a sequential storage spot is taken up, but left blank and solidity will know what to do with it

+Constant and immutable variables do not take up slots in storage because they are part of the contracts bytecode
+  - variables within a function only last for the duration of the function and do not persist
+      - they get added in their own memory structure that gets deleted after

+`forge <CONTRACT_NAME> storageLayout` will show the storage layout of the contract to see what variables are stored at what storage slots